Sidaction/plateforme-elsa/wp-content/plugins/backwpup/readme.txt

 * PRO: Store backup to Google Drive *(needs PHP 5.3.3, curl)*
 * Send logs and backups by email
 * Multi-site support only as network admin
-* Pro version and support available - [BackWPup Pro](http://backwpup.com)
+* Pro version and support available - [BackWPup Pro](https://backwpup.com)
+* NEW - PRO: Restore your backups with only a few clicks from your WordPress backend.
+Also available as Standalone App.
+* NEW - PRO: Encrypt backup archives and restore from encrypted backups.

+In case you need to comply with the new GDPR regulation, check out our post [BacKWPup, Backups and GDPR](https://backwpup.com/docs/backwpup-backups-and-gdpr/).

 = Requirements =
-* WordPress 3.9 and PHP 5.3 required!
+* WordPress 3.9 and PHP 5.3 required! (read more about [recommended php version and why you should switch to modern php](https://inpsyde.com/en/wordpress-recommended-php-version-update-php))
 * To use the Plugin with full functionality PHP 5.3.3 with mysqli, FTP,gz, bz2, ZipArchive and curl is needed.
 * Plugin functions that don't work because of your server settings, will not be displayed in admin area.